-However, some users have noted uneven sound quality and limited “skills” capabilities.
+However, some users have noted the uneven sound quality and limited “skills” capabilities.
 Users can also only interact and communicate with Alexa in English and German.

-Founded December 1, 2013, Wallflower Labs is a Charleston, MA-based startup that designs an internet- connected smart plug that works with any freestanding plug-in electric stove.
-The company’s founder previously founded Yap — a speech recognition technology that was acquired by Amazon in 2011 to help develop Alexa.
-The startup has raised a total of $2.5 million from three rounds of equity funding to date, with the most recent funding reported at $1.5 million via convertible note on August 30, 2016.
+Founded December 1, 2013, Wallflower Labs is a Charleston, MA-based startup that designs an internet-connected smart plug that works with any freestanding plug-in electric stove.
+The company's founder previously founded Yap — a speech recognition technology that was acquired by Amazon in 2011 to help develop Alexa.
+The startup has raised a total of $2.5 million from three rounds of equity funding to date, with the most recent funding reported at $1.5 million via a convertible note on August 30, 2016.

 The smart plug sounds an alarm and alerts homeowners via smartphone when the stove is turned on, someone forgets to turn it off, when a cooking time expires, or the smoke alarm activates.